 The two main forms of violent discipline are corporal punishment and psychological violence.
 Around the world, children are subject to one or both of these.
 The available data suggests that in some countries, violent discipline is the norm.

-The chart below shows the percentage of children aged 2-14 years old who, according to self-reports by caregivers or other household members, experienced any violent discipline at home in the past month, whether in the form of psychological aggression and/or physical punishment.
+The bar chart here shows the percentage of children aged 2-14 years old who, according to self-reports by caregivers or other household members, experienced any violent discipline at home in the past month, whether in the form of psychological aggression and/or physical punishment.

 Data on violent discipline in schools is sparse.
 But the available estimates suggest this is an important problem in many countries.
 In India, for example, almost 4 out of 5 children age 8 report physical punishment by teachers.

 Physical fighting in schools is a common form of violence.
 Available evidence shows that physical fighting tends to go together with worse educational outcomes.
-The chart below shows the percentage of 13 to 15-year-olds who reported being involved in physical fighting in the prior year.
+The map here shows the percentage of 13 to 15-year-olds who reported being involved in physical fighting in the prior year.

-In most countries the prevalence of physical fighting tends to be higher among males than females, however it remains common in most countries across both genders.
+In most countries the prevalence of physical fighting tends to be higher among males than females, though it remains common in most countries across both genders.